What does a faint line mean on a lateral flow test?

 But the latest wave of cases has already created renewed demand for LFTs in pharmacies, which reported a 400 per cent increase in sales in the final week of last month.

-Still the most straightforward means of determining whether or not you have contracted Covid from home, LFTs typically retail for £2.50 each or £12 for a pack of five and use litmus paper to indicate whether the saliva sample you provide contains traces of the coronavirus.
+Still the most straightforward means of determining whether or not you have contracted Covid from home, LFTs typically retail for £2.50 each or £12 for a pack of five and use a test strip that changes colour to indicate whether the saliva sample you provide contains traces of the coronavirus.

 Once you have squeezed droplets from your sample onto the plastic reader, a single hard line will appear next to the letter C (for “control”) at the testing window to confirm that the test has worked successfully.

-Note: This article was amended on 22 April 2022 to remove a reference to litmus paper.
-While the test cartridge contains a strip that changes colour to indicate a positive test, it does not use litmus paper.